samchugit/homepage/README.md

 ## How to access?

 - Open your web browser
-- Type www.samchu.cn in the address bar
+- Type [samchu.cn](http://samchu.cn) in the address bar
 - Hit Enter, Bingo!
-- **However it does not accessable right now.
+- **However domain does not accessable right now.
 And I'm working on that**

+## News

+`Feb 13th, 2019` - **Valentine's Day easter egg added!**

+- This is a special page for my baby Floria, to commemorate the day we met.

+- And thankfully she likes this surprise!

+---
+`Feb 10th, 2019` - **Nextcloud now support via HTTP!**